maccoss/IDCalc/README.md

 Written by Michael J. MacCoss, Department of Genome Sciences, University of Washington

 IDCalc was developed to provide a simple way to view the expected isotope distribution  or biological molecules measured by mass spectrometry.
 The program also includes the the ability to consider enriched stable isotopes.
-The code was written a long time ago in VB6.
+This program was written a long time ago in VB6.
 At some point it will need to be updated and modernized.

 **Input:** Input is either as a peptide sequence or an elemental composition through the graphical user interface.